 Anthony J. Ferrante is a Senior Managing Director and the Global Head of Cybersecurity at FTI Consulting.
-Mr. Ferrante is an expert in cybersecurity resilience, prevention, response, remediation and recovery services.
+Mr. Ferrante is an expert in data privacy and cybersecurity resilience, prevention, response, remediation, and recovery services.

 Mr. Ferrante has more than 20 years of top‐level cybersecurity experience, providing incident response and preparedness planning to more than 1,000 private sector and government organizations, including more than 175 Fortune 500 companies and 70 Fortune 100 companies.
 Further, Mr. Ferrante is versed in cybersecurity regulation and legislation, including DFARS, HIPAA, ITAR, GDPR, CCPA, NYDFS, and PCI DSS.

 Mr. Ferrante maintains first‐hand operational knowledge of more than 60 criminal and national security cyber threat sets, and extensive practical expertise researching, designing, developing and hacking complex technical applications and hardware systems, allowing for unparalleled client advisory and support in complex investigations and litigation.

 Prior to joining FTI Consulting, Mr. Ferrante served as Director for Cyber Incident Response at the U.S. National Security Council at the White House where he coordinated U.S. response to unfolding domestic and international cybersecurity crises and issues.
 Building on his extensive cybersecurity and incident response experience, he led the development and implementation of Presidential Policy Directive 41 – United States Cyber Incident Coordination, the federal government’s national policy guiding cyber incident response efforts.